Wilfred/difftastic/CONTRIBUTING.md

   `grammar.js` file.
 * When running `tree-sitter test` only the cases defined in `failing.txt` or `extension_<>.txt` for not activated extensions fail for **both** gramars.
-  (I have not yet set up CI.
-Contributions in this regard are also very welcome.)
 * If you implemented new behavior please add tests.
 (In most cases these belong in a `extension_<>.txt`.)
 * You deleted any auto-generated bindings and files for debugging purposes